Free outdoor gym equipment

 Lat pull-down machines, chin up or dips:

 The lats (latissimi dorsi) are the muscles to the outside of your shoulder blades on your upper back.
 Using either the machine or the pull-up bars will not only strengthen your lats, but will also give you a good bicep workout.
 On the lat machine, grab the handles and pull them down by squeezing your shoulder blades together and using your back muscles.
 Start with two sets of 10 to 15 reps, and gradually build up to four sets of 15 to 20.
 On the pull-up bars, lift your chest up to the bar while keeping your shoulder blades back and down.
-On these do AMRAP (as many reps as possible).
+On these, do as many repeats as possible.

 Benches, oblique machines (twister) or pendulum: